Tags

-Crowd was moving fast, almost bluing, focusing on something or someone was arduous.
-Doctors recon her eyes are working fine, it’s her mind that is refusing to register the things around.
-I have to will it so I gathered every last ounce of my will and faced the crowd, now I could see the sign boards, faces and people rushing to get on with their lives.
+The crowd was moving fast, almost blurring, focusing on something or someone was arduous.
+Doctors reckon her eyes are working fine, it’s her mind that is refusing to register the things around.
+I have to make a conscious effort so I gathered every last ounce of my will and faced the crowd, now I could see the signboards, faces, and people rushing to get on with their lives.
 “Life, what a strange affair.”
 I mused as I hobbled into the metro train.
-“Vivan, Hey here..
-Vivan..”
-I yelled, but the metro was already drifting away and like always Vivan didn’t acknowledge my voice as if he didn’t hear.
-Or was it really him? all I saw was the back, perhaps it was someone else.
-Sighing I sat, mulled over and took out my note pad.
+“Vivan, Hey here… Vivan.,” I yelled, but the metro was already drifting away and like always Vivan didn’t acknowledge my voice as if he didn’t hear.
+Or was it really him?
+All I saw was his back, perhaps it was someone else.
+I sighed as I took my seat, mulled over and took out my notepad.

 can you hear me